luzcn/dev-docs/cloud_basic.md

 ### cloud computing basic concepts
+1. Definition

-1. what are the advantages of cloud computing?
+2. what are the advantages of cloud computing?
   * data storage and data backup
   * powerful server computing capability
   * Saas, cost effective

-2.